ExoSkye/SchoolDigitalSignage/README.md

 ## User utilities

-Controller GUI which connects to the server via one of the TCP ports and allows rules to be set in an easy to use interface
+Controller GUI which connects to the server via TCP and allows rules to be set in an easy to use interface

 ## Capabilites